embvm/embvm-core/docs/development/developer_guide.md

 ### Anti-Patterns to Avoid

 * Do not embed full file paths in the tree.
-Relative paths work fine, meson will take care of it
+Relative paths work fine, meson will take care of it.
+You can also use Meson functions like `meson.source_root()` and `meson.build_root.`
 * Do not use `target_machine` when cross-compiling.
 You should pretty much always use `host_machine`:
 	* `build_machine` is the desktop or laptop computer you are using for your development
 	* `host_machine` is the low powered IoT device, ARM board or equivalent that will run your program